Soil Types – Mapping

 • If the land cover map says railroad, the soil type is set gravel, regardless of what it was before.

 Furthermore, some land cover types affect only some soil types, these rules are shown in the table below.
 The soil types not listed in the table are not affected at this step.
 The modifications based on unpaved road are made to ensure that infiltration rates are reduced due to the (natural) paving for soil types with high infiltration rates, but remains the same for soil types with low infiltration rates (where the lower infiltration rate in the original soil limits the infiltration rate through the paving material).
-The modifications based on the presence of vegetation (farmland, shallow vegetation and dense vegetation) are made to reflect that it's improbable to find vegetaion directly on e.g. gravel or bedrock, and therefore the topsoil is set to the most probable soil type found on top of that original soil type.
+The modifications based on the presence of vegetation (farmland, shallow vegetation and dense vegetation) are made to reflect that it's improbable to find vegetation directly on e.g. gravel or bedrock, and therefore the topsoil is set to the most probable soil type found on top of the original soil type.

 Soil type \ Land CoverUnpaved roadFarmlandShallow vegetationDense vegetation